Book course button for online asbestos awareness training Find out more button linking to HSEDocs asbestos awareness training course info

 • If so, they must be for your use only.

-• Clean your boots with damp rags as per procedures listed in https://www.hse.gov.uk/pubns/guidance/em7.pdf
+• Clean your boots with damp rags according to the procedures outlined in https://www.hse.gov.uk/pubns/guidance/em7.pdf.

 • Otherwise, use damp rags in a gentle ‘patting’ action.